masashitsubaki/CPI_prediction/README.md

 The training result and trained model are saved in the output directory (after training, see output/result and output/model).

-(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh.
+(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh (see these scripts).
 Try to learn various models!

 ## Training of our neural network using your CPI dataset
-In the directory of dataset/human/original, we now have "smiles_sequence_interaction.txt" as follows:
+In the directory of dataset/human/original, we now have the original data "smiles_sequence_interaction.txt" as follows:

 ```
 CC[C@@]...OC)O MSPLNQ...KAS 0